Menu

 Buying a Condo

-Condominiums can be an attractive option for anyone from people buying their first home to older adults looking to downsize.
+Condominiums can be an attractive option when buying a home.
 However, there are special considerations that apply to the purchase of this type of housing.
 Taking the time to look into these things can save money and stress later on.

 Unit Boundaries

 It is also important to know the unit factor of the unit you are considering.
 The unit factor determines the share of the common property each unit has.
-It does not give individual unit owners any rights over their share but generally it does determine how fees are calculated and voting rights.
+This could affect your condo fees and voting rights.
 For example, a unit with a higher unit factor could have to pay more in condo fees and also be entitled to more than one vote.
+The unit factor does not give individual unit owners any additional rights over their share, however.

 Condo Fees

-When considering the ongoing costs of home ownership anyone looking at a condo needs to factor in condo fees.
+When considering the ongoing costs of home ownership, anyone looking at a condo needs to factor in condo fees.
 The money needed to maintain the common areas and deal with other expenses comes from condo fees.
+Condo fees may cover things like:

 Reserve Fund

-When purchasing a unit you need to be as concerned about the state of the common areas as you are about your own unit.
-If there are a lot of repairs required you will most likely end up paying higher condo fees.
-Even if the building is new or in a good state of repair, condominiums – just like houses – require maintenance as the years go by and even newer condominium buildings will eventually need substantial repairs.
+When purchasing a unit, you need to be concerned not only about the state of your own unit but also the common areas.
+If many repairs are required, you will most likely end up paying higher condo fees.
+Condominiums, just like houses, require maintenance as the years go by.
+Even new condominium buildings will need substantial repairs at some point.

-For this reason part of the condo fees are kept in a reserve fund.
-This fund is used for major repairs, for example if a new roof is needed.
-If there is an expense and there is not enough money in the reserve fund to cover it there may be a special assessment which then must be paid by all owners to cover the cost of the repair.
+For this reason, part of the condo fees are kept in a reserve fund.
+This fund is used for major repairs such as for when a roof needs new shingles.
+If there is an expense and there is not enough money in the reserve fund to cover it, there may be a special assessment.
+Special assessments are billed to each owner to cover the cost needed.

-As a purchaser you have access to information about the reserve fund and, depending on the size of the building and when it was built, a reserve fund study that looks at whether the amount of the fund is adequate.
-Determining whether a reserve fund is adequate may require the advice of a lawyer or other professional, but in the end it can save you money and possibly prevent problems later.
-For example, if you want to sell new buyers will also want to know that the reserve fund is adequate before purchasing.
+As a purchaser, you have access to information about the reserve fund.
+Depending on the size of the building and when it was built, you may have access to a reserve fund study.
+This study looks at whether the amount of the fund is adequate.
+Determining whether a reserve fund is adequate may require the advice of a professional.
+In the end, however, it can save you money and may prevent problems later.
+If the reserve fund is inadequate, for example, owners may end up paying a lot for a large repair in the future.

 Insurance

-If you purchase a unit in a condo you are responsible for insuring your unit.
-As mentioned what is considered part of your unit can vary and should be clarified before you purchase.
-The parts of the condo that are not included in the units, such as common areas and in some cases things like the exterior of units, are insured by the condo with money from condo fees.
+If you purchase a unit in a condo, you are responsible for insuring your unit.
+As mentioned, what is considered part of your unit can vary and should be clarified before you purchase.
+The condo insures the common property since it is owned collectively by each unit owner.

-You will want to make sure there is enough insurance in place for these parts of the condo.
-If there is not enough insurance to cover a loss, the balance of the loss, as well as the deductible, has to be paid by the owners of the units.
-Purchasers may want to get a professional opinion about whether the insurance is adequate.
+You will want to make sure you have enough insurance in place for your unit.
+You will also want to make sure the condo has enough insurance for all the common areas.
+If there is not enough insurance to cover a loss, the owners of the condo would have to pay the balance of the loss.
+You may want to get a professional opinion about whether the insurance is adequate.

 Estoppel Certificate

-The owner of the unit you are purchasing can request that the condo provide an Estoppel Certificate. the condo can charge the owner a fee of up to $200 for this certificate.
-The unit owner can provide a potential buyer with the certificate.
-This certificate has comprehensive information about the condo and the unit you are looking to buy and should be reviewed carefully before you decide to purchase.
+The owner of the unit you are purchasing can request that the condo provide an estoppel certificate.
+The condo can charge the owner a fee of up to $200 for this certificate.
+The unit owner can then provide a potential buyer with the certificate.
+This certificate has comprehensive information about the condo and the unit you are looking to buy.
+It should be reviewed carefully before you decide to purchase.

 Information contained in the certificate includes:

-• amount of monthly condo fees for your unit
+• the amount of monthly condo fees for your unit

 • what condo fees cover

-• parking rules (parking things like boat trailers may be prohibited)
+• parking rules, including whether parking things like boat trailers is prohibited

-• permitted uses of balconies and exterior porches (storing things likes bikes could be prohibited)
+• permitted uses of balconies and exterior porches, including whether storing things likes bikes or using barbeques is prohibited

 • details of the insurance coverage the condo has in place

-• whether the condo is managed by a property manager
+• whether a property manager manages the condo

 How helpful was this article?